-In the back, he met with other activists and conspired to end slavery in the South, win the vote of blacks in New York, and educate black youth.
-He was born in Liberia but moved to the United States to study at Livingstone College in Salisbury, North Carolina, a historically black Christian university.
-Perhaps these pioneers, and others like them, will inspire the next generation of black medical professionals to emulate their achievements.
-In 1981, she became the first black neurosurgeon in the United States, and just a few years later, she rose to the ranks of head of neurosurgery at Michigan Children's Hospital.
+When he returned to America with his medical degree in hand, he became a prominent black doctor and tireless abolitionist.
+A prolific writer and lecturer refuting pseudoscientific claims of black inferiority and predicting African Americans' transformative impact on world culture., Smith was also America's first black person to publish peer-reviewed articles in medical journals.
+He met with other activists and conspired to end slavery in the South; win blacks' voting rights in New York; and educate black youth.
+He was born in Liberia but moved to America to study at Livingstone College in Salisbury, North Carolina—a historically black Christian university—where he graduated with a bachelor's degree and master's degree before obtaining his medical degree from Glasgow University five years later.
+Perhaps these pioneers—and others like them—will inspire future generations of black medical professionals to emulate their achievements.
+In 1981 Dr. Patricia Bath became America's first black neurosurgeon; just a few years later she rose to head neurosurgery at Michigan Children's Hospital.

 And then there's Dr. Patricia Bath who received her medical patent for her Laserphaco probe device used for cataract surgery back in 1988.
 Smith served for 20 years as medical director of Colored Orphans Asylum—a position he took up after accusing its former doctor of negligence for concluding that deaths among its charges were due to “the peculiar constitution and condition” of people of color.
 Thanks to maritime trade it was one of America's largest cities at that time; its university's medical school was one of Europe's best.
 But even then some male doctors refused to take Smith's medical opinions or prescriptions seriously.
 After graduating several black students attended college throughout that century—and beyond—but none has yet been honored with their own “James McCune Smith” Medical Collection where academics can go to study their medical careers and scientific ideas.